Racism is not dead.

 Click here for a Fact Sheet on Black History & Racism!

-For more information, or to request a showing, contact mgrace [at] wocumc.org.
+For more information, to watch the full documentary, or to request a showing, contact mgrace [at] wocumc.org.